-Several Japanese companies are opening factories in the United States.
+Background: Several Japanese companies are opening factories in the United States.
 The companies find that they can save money by doing this, especially at a time when the dollar is week in comparison with other currencies, including the yen.

 One such factory to open recently is in Chicago, Illinois.
 Owned by the NTN Bearing Corporation of America, a subsidiary of a larger Japanese company, it produces ball bearings.
 An interesting feature of this factory is that it is equipped with Japanese designed machinery, makes the bearings from Japanese material, and exports them to Japan.